open-component-model/ocm/docs/ocm/README.md

 with.
 All client APIs MUST provide a binding for those kinds of elements.

-Layer 2 describes the abstract operations, which handle the persistence of the described to-level elements.
+Layer 2 describes the abstract operations, which handle the persistence of the described top-level elements.
 All client APIs MUST provide a binding for those operations for the client code.